COVID-19 Prevention Plan

 10.4 Disinfecting.
 Barracks must be disinfected at least once per day.
 Frequently touched surfaces such as bed rails, lockers and door hardware should be disinfected more frequently when possible (see the Key Resources in section 1).

 10.5 Inspection.
 Barracks inspections will be conducted in compliance with section 4 (Personal COVID-19 Guidelines).
 Generally, the cadre will maintain a 6’ distance from the cadet they are inspecting but are not prohibited from approaching closer to facilitate the training points that need to be made.
-Inspection staff will gloves in addition to their masks.
+Inspection staff will wear gloves in addition to their masks.

 11. Latrine Guidelines